theforeman/theforeman.org/gnomeopw.md

 ## Project Suggestions

 Please list project selections below.
 Send a pull request with the content of your proposal to [theforeman.org at Github](http://github.com/theforeman/theforeman.org).
 See [Dave Neary's post](http://www.outercurve.org/Blogs/EntryId/45/Making-the-most-of-Google-Summer-of-Code-Dave-Neary-guest-blogger) for suggestions on how to propose ideas.
-Ideas should be useful to the community, and achievable by a student in the time allotted.
+Ideas should be useful to the community, and achievable by a participant in the time allotted.
 Original good ideas will be valued.
 We don't want to impose anything.
 This is Free and Open Source software.
 As usual, if you are doubtful about whether your idea is ok or not, feel free to ask at #theforeman-dev or #theforeman on Freenode.